iamtheyammer/branch-env-vars/README.md

     EXAMPLE: |
       master:valueformaster
       staging:valueforstaging
+      release/*:valueforreleasebranches
       !default:defaultvalue
 ```

 In the above example, if the branch is `master`, the value will be `valueformaster`.
 If the branch is `staging`, the value will be `valueforstaging`.
+If the branch is `release/1.0.0`, the value will be `valueforreleasebranches`.
 If we are building anything else, including a pull request, tag, or other branch, the value will be `defaultvalue`.

 If we did NOT provide a default, either the environment variable would not be set or it would be set to an empty string, based on your `bevSetEmptyVars` setting.